oyvindstegard/privmnt/README.md

               specifying DIR after COMMAND.
 Default: /home/oyvind/Private
     -i <img>, set path to file/device containing LUKS encrypted file system image By default, a storage file path is derived from mount directory.
-    -m <opts>, set mount options for file system
+    -m <opts>, set mount options for file system.
     -k, attempt to kill any processes with files open inside mount, before unmounting -t N, timeout passphrase questions after N seconds.
+        -f <opt>, set extra cryptsetup luksFormat-option used by the create command.
+                  This option can be used multiple times.
     -, attempt to read raw passphrase from stdin without prompting.
 Only for mount command.
 Does not strip trailing newlines.
-    -s Silent errors, do not fail even if already unmounted or mounted -h Show this help.
+    -s Silent errors, do not fail even if already unmounted or mounted.
+    -h Show this help.

     Commands that require root privileges will be invoked using /usr/bin/sudo.
     This includes /sbin/cryptsetup, /bin/lsblk, /bin/mount and /bin/umount.

+    Version 2.2

 ### Create a private file system, with storage in a file